Creamy Leftover Turkey Orzo (Tuscan Style!)

 Instructions

 • Preheat the oven to 200C (400F).
-Heat a tablespoon of oil (from the sun-dried tomatoes jar for extra flavour) in a large casserole dish or Dutch oven.
+Heat a tablespoon of oil (from the sun-dried tomatoes jar for extra flavor) in a large casserole dish or Dutch oven.
 Use olive oil spray for a slimming version.

 • Add the onion and stir to coat in the oil.
 Cover the pot and cook the onion over very low heat for 10-15 minutes, stirring occasionally.
 You want the onion to soften but not colour.